AARNet/minio/README.aarnet.md

 # Minio S3 server for CloudStor Shards

 ## Synopsis

 This container provides a single user instance of an S3 gateway mapped to a directory on an EOS instance.

 ## How to use
-Like it's never been done befooooooooooooooore
+Just take a look at the development environment's `docker-compose.yml` in `aarnet/devenv/` for an example on how to use this.

 ## Configuration